|

 in death, and through Kinski and a great soundtrack by Popol Vuh, we are

-taken on a downward spiral which could have been enormously haunting
+taken on a downward spiral that could have been enormously haunting

 with a bit more vigilant direction.
 The reported power struggle on